 Help if your home is overcrowded

-You count as overcrowded if you don't have a bedroom for each:
+You could be classed as overcrowded if you do not have a separate bedroom for:

 each single adult aged 21 or over

 2 children under 10 of any sex

-Some councils use a different legal measure of overcrowding called statutory overcrowding.
+Some councils use a different legal measure of overcrowding.

 Apply for a council or housing association home

-Check your council's housing allocations policy to see how the council housing register works in your area.
+how the housing register works in your area

 Transfers and home swaps

-You can apply for a transfer to a larger property if you're a council or housing association tenant.
+You can apply for a transfer if you're a council or housing association tenant.

-You can also use the mutual exchange process to swap homes with another council or housing association tenant.
+You could also try to swap homes with another council or housing association tenant.
+This is sometimes called a mutual exchange.